p-lr/MapCompose/Readme.md

 Each next level is twice bigger than the former, and provides more details.
 Overall, this looks like a pyramid.
 Another common name is "deep-zoom" map.
-This library comes with a demo app made of a set of various use-cases such as using markers, paths, rotating the map, etc. All examples use the same map stored in the assets.
-If you wonder what a deep-zoom maps looks like, you have a great example there.
+This library comes with a demo app featuring various use-cases such as using markers, paths, map rotation, etc. All examples use the same map stored in the assets.
+If you wonder what does a deep-zoom maps look like, you have a great example there.

 MapCompose can also be used with single level maps.